Skip to main content

 2 mentions Positive Neutral Negative

-• “But it is tedious; you will have to pay attention and do the basics, and have the discipline to avoid failure.”
+• “But it is tedious; you have to pay constant attention, do the basics, and maintain discipline to avoid failure.”

 • “A truly tedious and mind-numbing experience, but very satisfying to get through.”